haslab/Electrum/index.md

 ## Running

-[Download](https://github.com/haslab/Electrum/releases/tag/v1.2) the executable ``jar`` (or [build](#building-electrum-analyzer) it) and launch it simply as
+[Download](https://github.com/haslab/Electrum2/releases/tag/v2.0) the executable ``jar`` and launch it simply as

-`$ java -jar electrum-1.2.jar`
+`$ java -jar electrum2.0.jar`

 This will launch Electrum's/Alloy Analyzer's simple GUI, which is packaged with several examples.
 The file can also by run from the command-line, for more information run

-`$ java -jar electrum-1.2.jar --help`
+`$ java -jar electrum2.0.jar --help`

 To perform analyses on an unbounded time horizon, one needs to have installed [Electrod](https://github.com/grayswandyr/electrod/) program, as well as [NuSMV](http://nusmv.fbk.eu/) or [nuXmv](https://nuxmv.fbk.eu/).

 ## Building Electrum Analyzer

-The Electrum Analyzer requires Java 8 and can be built using Maven.
-The script will also build Kodkod/Pardinus.

-* Clone the Electrum repository, as well as Pardinus' as a submodule

-  `$ git clone -b master --recursive https://github.com/haslab/Electrum`
-  `$ cd Electrum`

-* Run the Maven script to generate a self containable executable under `electrum/target`.
-This will compile Electrum and Pardinus, and pack the available native libraries.

- `$  mvn clean package -DskipTests`
+The Electrum Analyzer 2 inherits the building [instructions](https://github.com/haslab/Electrum2#tldr) from Alloy Analyzer 5.

 ## Prototype: Electrum with actions

-An [extension of Electrum](https://github.com/haslab/Electrum/releases/tag/v1.0-actions), with actions, is currently under study.
+An [extension of Electrum 1](https://github.com/haslab/Electrum/releases/tag/v1.0-actions), with actions, is currently under study.
 Check out the [paper](https://doi.org/10.1007/978-3-319-91271-4_30) with the preliminary proposition.

-If you wish to build it, repeat the steps above, just replacing `-b master` in the first line by `-b actions`.
+If you wish to build it, follow the [building](https://github.com/haslab/Electrum#building-electrum-analyzer) steps for Electrum 1, just replacing `-b master` in the first line by `-b actions`.

 ## ERTMS Case Study
 Our response to the ABZ 2018 call for case study submissions, the ERTMS system, can be found [here](https://github.com/haslab/Electrum/wiki/ERTMS).
 Or access directly the: